The Latest: Mayor in town of explosions criticizes utility

-The mayor of a Massachusetts community affected by a series of natural gas explosions is heavily criticizing utility Columbia Gas.
+The mayor of one of the Massachusetts communities affected by a series of natural gas explosions is heavily criticizing utility Columbia Gas.

 Lawrence Mayor Dan Rivera on Friday said that Columbia’s communications with local authorities have been poor and that the company is “hiding from the problem.”

 The Democrat says the city evacuated the affected areas as asked, and had the electricity shut off as asked, but “everything since then has been obfuscation.”